Handy Hints

 Special attention should always be given to the overall balance and shape of a tree

 when pruning or lopping.
-Remove any dead or diseased wood.
+Remove any dead op diseased wood.
 Any suckers growing

 from the base of the tree should be snipped off.
 For professional advice contact Rob